-- of the responsibilities, conduct and qualities of a professional embalmer.
+- 1001 Funeral Service Internship 1 Includes a combination of work and study based upon experience gained by performing daily duties in a funeral home under the supervision of licensed funeral directors and/or embalmers.
+Requires supervisors assist faculty by providing practical work-based experiences and direct client care.
+Professional duties are supervised and evaluated for progress.
+Upon successful completion, students will be able to demonstrate proper techniques of funeral directing, preparation of the dead and funeral home operation.
+Requires 20 clock hours.
+Pre-requisite: admission to the program (F, S, SU) - 1003 Embalming I Introduces the embalming profession through a study of the responsibilities, conduct and qualities of a professional embalmer.
 Special emphasis is given to federal and state governmental regulations with proper training in OSHA and FTC requirements.
 A complete study of post mortem changes, various types of death and its effect upon the human organism is discussed, followed by case analysis, proper procedure and sequence in embalming, instruments, the preparation room, chemicals and landmarks of the human body.
-(F) - Orientation to Funeral Service Examines the history of funeral activities of various cultures and areas, with emphasis on the growth of the American funeral profession and funeral service ethics.
+(S) - Orientation to Funeral Service Examines the history of funeral activities of various cultures and areas, with emphasis on the growth of the American funeral profession and funeral service ethics.
 (F) - 1012 Restorative Art I Studies the anatomy and physiognomy of the face and head and techniques for reconstruction.
 Focuses on the bones, muscles, measurements, proportions, markings, and head shapes.
 Special laboratory skills explored in anatomical wax modeling.
-(F) - Introduction to Grief Counseling Studies the grieving process, adjustment mechanisms, bereavement, and the role of the funeral director in counseling the bereaved.
-(D) - 1022 Funeral Service History, Ethics and Sociology Examines the history of funeral activities of various cultures and areas, sociological aspects of religious customs and cultures as they pertain to the funeral, death, and final disposition, and the ethical considerations facing the funeral service profession, both from a personal and a professional standpoint.
+(S) - 1022 Funeral Service History, Ethics and Sociology Examines the history of funeral activities of various cultures and areas, sociological aspects of religious customs and cultures as they pertain to the funeral, death, and final disposition, and the ethical considerations facing the funeral service profession, both from a personal and a professional standpoint.
 Emphasis on the growth of the American funeral profession and funeral service ethics.
 (D) - 1033 Mortuary Chemistry Provides a basic understanding of inorganic, organic, and biochemistries and how their theories and laws form a sound scientific basis for the embalming procedure.
 Open to Funeral Science majors only.
-(F, odd years) - Business and Funeral Service Law Introduces the critical areas of business law that relate to the daily operations of the funeral service profession.
-Covers the law of contracts, torts, trusts, sales, secured transactions, negotiable instruments, agency, corporations and other business associations, bailments, probate and estate property rights, criminal violations as well as an examination of our courts and civil procedure.
-Specific instruction given to the areas of law dealing with funeral service including regulations dealing with disposition of dead bodies, rights and responsibilities of the funeral director, and state and federal regulations governing the industry.
-Although the course is structured for students from any state, reference will be made to applicable Arkansas laws.
-(F, even years)
+(S)